locdeng/SimplePythonGame/README.md

 # Rock-Paper-Scissors Game

-This is a simple automated Rock-Paper-Scissors game implemented in Python.
+This is a simple  Rock-Paper-Scissors game implemented in Python.
 The game allows a human player to compete against the computer by choosing either rock, paper, or scissors.
 The computer's choice is also randomly generated.

 # How to Play